ArcadianErik/GPU-passthrough-Radeon7000/README.md

 ```
 bash
 ```
-And it will change it from fish to bash.
+And it will change it from fish to bash (you can afterwords return to fish, simply by enthering "fish".

 You can use this bash script to see your IOMMU groupings
 ```bash